Get a quote on Commercial Umbrella Insurance

-What does commercial umbrella insurance cover?
+What does Commercial Umbrella Insurance cover?

-- If your business has substantial assets, such as financial assets, machinery, equipment, land, or buildings, umbrella insurance is a great way to protect the value of your investment in your business.
+- If your contracting business has substantial assets, such as financial assets, machinery, equipment, land, or buildings, umbrella insurance is a great way to protect the value of your investment in your business.

 - Contractors who have heavy trucks or machinery that travel on public roads may want to have umbrella insurance as large vehicles can easily cause death or injury in a crash.
 Vehicle crashes are a common source of liability insurance claims.

-How much commercial umbrella insurance do I need?
+How much Commercial Umbrella Insurance do I need?

 For most small businesses, a $1 million per occurrence and $2 million aggregate limit in Commercial Umbrella Insurance is appropriate.

 The cost of Commercial Umbrella Insurance depends greatly on the industry of your business, risk exposures, and coverage amount.
 The construction and contracting industry is certainly considered one of the higher risk industries given the exposure to risk of public construction sites, the hazardous nature of the work, and the high dollar projects.